-- With Black Overprint On, the final text portions of the page are overprinted, or combined with the underlying colors.
-This results in CMYK = 40%, 30%, 0%, 100% for the color used for the text.
-There is no transition in the cyan and magenta toners, and the quality of the output is improved since it will not show artifacts near the edges of the text.
-The option also works with text defined in the RGB color space, that is RGB = 0, 0, 0. - With Black Overprint Off, the border of the text is on an edge that has cyan and magenta toners on one side (outside the text) and black toner on the other side (inside the text).
-This transition may cause visible artifacts because of the practical limitations of the copier.
+• With Black Overprint set to Text or Text & Graphics, the final text or text/graphic portions of the page are overprinted, or combined with the underlying colors.
+Black colors generated by applications (for example, RGB = 0%, 0%, 0%; CMYK = 0%, 0%, 0%, 100%) are printed using the maximum amount of black toner allowed by the calibration curve.
+This means that black text and line art will not exhibit halftone artifacts (as long as the copier/printer is calibrated correctly).
+There is no transition in the cyan and magenta toners, and the quality of the output is improved since it will not show artifacts near the edges of the text or text/graphics.
+The option also works with text defined in the RGB color space, that is RGB = 0, 0, 0.

+• With Black Overprint Off, the border of the text or text/graphics is on an edge that has cyan and magenta toners on one side (outside the text) and black toner on the other side (inside the text).
+This transition may cause visible artifacts because of the practical limitations of the copier/printer.